Kevin2Holt/MTGPotatoes/README.txt

+This is a pet project to make a website where I can sell my MTG cards.
+I then got into making proxies (ones that were very obviously not official), so I decided to also include selling those as well.
+Then to top it all off, I wanted to make MTG more accessible to new players—in part by making good/decent decks easy and affordable through proxies and pre-designed decks— so I started writing up simple instructions and "tutorials" on how to play.
+All of these ideas got combined into this one website.

+As you might notice, there is a lot of missing parts.
+While not completely intentional, it is the unfortunate by-product of having many, many random ideas, ADHD which will switch it's hyperfocus every week or two, and life deciding how much time I actually have to work on these many assorted ideas.

+In short, yes, I would love to return back to this project.
+Life just has this way of constantly changing things up on me, and when you combine that with consistently changing priorities, most of my pet/side projects have been put on hold for some unknown amount of time.

 This project uses Node.js to run the web server.
 This can be done locally using a command line terminal such as Windows' "Command Prompt".

 To run this locally, you will need to do a few things first: